britram/taps-transports/draft-ietf-taps-transports.md

 SCTP was originally developed for transporting telephony signalling messages and is deployed in telephony signalling networks, especially in mobile telephony networks.
-Additionally, it is used in the WebRTC framework for data channels and is therefore deployed in all WEB-browsers supporting WebRTC.
+It can alos be used for other servuices, for example it is used in the WebRTC framework for data channels and is therefore deployed in all WEB-browsers supporting WebRTC.

 ### Protocol Description

-SCTP is a connection oriented protocol using a four way handshake to establish an SCTP association and a three way message exchange to gracefully shut it down.
+SCTP is a connection-oriented protocol using a four way handshake to establish an SCTP association and a three way message exchange to gracefully shut it down.
-It uses the same port number concept as DCCP, TCP, UDP, and UDP-Lite do and only supports unicast.
+It uses the same port number concept as DCCP, TCP, UDP, and UDP-Lite, and only supports unicast.

-SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors.
+SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and miselivery of packets to the wrong endpoint.
 This is stronger than the 16-bit checksums used by TCP or UDP.
-However, a partial checksum coverage as provided by DCCP or UDP-Lite is not supported.
+However, a partial checksum coverage, as provided by DCCP or UDP-Lite is not supported.

 SCTP has been designed with extensibility in mind.
 Each SCTP packet starts with